The best trains in Italy: A Eurostar Italia ETR500 power car

 EuroCity train from Zurich to Milan at Zurich HB

-Milan to Zurich by EuroCity trainMore information about these EuroCity trains.
+Milan to Zurich by EuroCity trainMore about these EuroCity trains.

 1st class on Giruno Restaurant car on Giruno